WebAssembly/WASI/proposals/filesystem/example-world.md

 <h4><a name="access_at"><code>access-at: func</code></a></h4>
 <p>Check accessibility of a filesystem path.</p>
 <p>Check whether the given filesystem path names an object which is
-readable, writeable, or executable, or whether it exists.</p>
+readable, writable, or executable, or whether it exists.</p>
 <p>This does not a guarantee that subsequent accesses will succeed, as
 filesystem permissions may be modified asynchronously by external entities.</p>